-Setting goals and objectives is not a "do it once and forget it" excercise.
+Setting goals and objectives is not a "do it once and forget it" exercise.
 You should always be mindful of identifying goals and objectives that will help identify hazards and discover solutions to mitigate, transfer or control the associated risk.
 While you may be mindful of these safety goals and objectives that are tied to your aviation SMS program, another task safety managers have is to continually keep these safety goals and objectives at the forefront of the employees and stakeholders.

-Using sound risk management strategies will help safety managers determine where the your most salient hazards exist.
+Using sound risk management strategies will help safety managers determine where the most salient hazards exist.
 Hazard identification, risk mitigation or control and communicating these hazards and risk to the organization is tied closely to your goals and objectives.

 SMS Pro™ facilitates the process to define your collaborative goals and objectives with solid principles of effective goal setting.

 With the Goals and Objectives module, you can determine your goals for how you will achieve the ultimate result of your collaboration (your mission).
-For example, if your mission is "to improve safety to areas of your business," a goal may be to "train company employees on safety processes."
+For example, if your mission is "to improve safety to areas of your business", a goal may be to "train company employees on safety processes."

 Develop goals/standards for how your collaboration will work.
 Include goals related to collaborative communication, hazard management, negotiation, meetings, leadership and relationships.
-For example, a goal related to communication may be to 'maintain monthly newsletters,' and a goal related to hazard management may be to 'promptly resolve reported issues and learn from the experience to prevent future situations."
+For example, a goal related to communication may be to 'maintain monthly newsletters', and a goal related to hazard management may be to 'promptly resolve' reported issues and learn from the experience to prevent future situations."

-People often use words goals and objectives interchangeably.
+People often use the words goals and objectives interchangeably.
 In the context of SMS goal setting, the difference between goals and objectives has an important practical meaning.